microsoftgraph/msgraph-sdk-powershell/src/Applications/v1.0/docs/New-MgServicePrincipalAppRoleAssignment.md

 Assign an app role to a client service principal.
 App roles that are assigned to service principals are also known as application permissions.
 Application permissions can be granted directly with app role assignments, or through a consent experience.
-To grant an app role assignment to a client service principal, you need three identifiers:
+To grant an app role assignment to a client service principal, you need three identifiers: This API is available in the following national cloud deployments.

 ## SYNTAX